 ‘The way of acceptance… How often that path is rejected by people who refuse to admit limitations, who hide behind denials and excuses, who react to trouble with resentment and bitterness.
 And how often, conversely, when one makes the first painful move towards repairing a damaged relationship, or even a broken life, that move involves acceptance of some thorny and difficult reality that must be faced before the rebuilding can begin.
 It’s a law that seems to run like a shining thread through the whole vast tapestry of life…

-‘ “O Lord,” goes one variation of the old prayer, “grant me the strength to change things that need changing, the courage to accept things cannot be changed and the wisdom to know the difference.”
+‘ “O Lord,” goes one variation of the old prayer, “grant me the strength to change things that need changing, the courage to accept things that cannot be changed and the wisdom to know the difference.”
 People have called it the prayer of acceptance.’

 Precious child of God, having food and clothing and a place to lay down in peace, be content with them, knowing that the Lord is faithful and that he will not allow you to go through any trouble that is unbearable for you but with the trouble he will provide a way of escape (a way of acceptance) so that you are able to bear it until your Protector leads you out of it.